sharpmachine/whiteantelopestudio.com/wp-content/plugins/w3-total-cache/readme.txt

 = What is the purpose of the "modify attachment URLs" button? =

 If the domain name of your site has changed, this tool is useful in updating your posts and pages to use the current addresses.
-For example, if your site used to be www.domain.com, and you decided to change it to domain.com, the result would either be many "broken" images or many unncessary redirects (which slow down the visitor's browsing experience).
+For example, if your site used to be www.domain.com, and you decided to change it to domain.com, the result would either be many "broken" images or many unnecessary redirects (which slow down the visitor's browsing experience).
 You can use this tool to correct this and similar cases.
 Correcting the URLs of your images also allows the plugin to do a better job of determining which images are actually hosted with the CDN.

 As always, it never hurts to back up your database first.